Campfire at Long-View

 Although the rooms are usually discussing different ideas, each Campfire begins the same way.
 The Campfire leaders begin by greeting the gathered community with the Zulu word “Sawabona,” which means “I see you.”
 The community replies “Sikhona,” meaning “I am here.”
 This short exchange is powerful in that it centers each individual, and brings all members of the community to the present.

 You may be picturing teachers leading Campfire, which is sometimes true such as when Mrs. Andersson recently led a Campfire about her “Weird and Wonderful Bird Eating Tarantula,” but Campfires are also led by learners.
 For example, Ellington recently led a Campfire on birds and birdwatching, a personal interest of his.
 He put together a presentation to share his deep knowledge and expertise with the community.
 After he finished, he reflected that he felt that he was “embracing a challenge” and “taking an intellectual risk” by choosing to lead a Campfire.
 Another learner-led example is from Miles, who has chosen to lead a series of Campfires about planets, a topic he is especially knowledgeable about since he plans to be an astrobiologist.
-Jules and Elina recently ran a Campfire about “The Dark History of Bananas,” Mr. Cooley kicked off a series of Campfires focused on philosophy and Dr. Flider lead a Campfire about “The Ethics of Translation.”
+Jules and Elina recently ran a Campfire about “The Dark History of Bananas,” Mr. Cooley kicked off a series of Campfires focused on philosophy, and Dr. Flider led a Campfire about “The Ethics of Translation.”
 All three Campfires provoked high-level conversations and deep thinking.

 Just as the singing bowl hums to alert us to the start of Campfire, it is also the sound that signals the closing.
 There’s usually a quiet, collective breath taken, full of reflection and deep thought, followed by an audible exhale that again brings all members of the community to the present.
 We’re left invigorated and motivated to continue learning as we start our school day.